 - Duration of the visit: The visit can be done in 1 hour approximately.

-- Price: 350 rubles.
-Tickets can only be purchased in the cathedral itself.
+- Price: 700 rubles (1200 rubles with audio guide).
+Tickets also can be purchased online.
 There are usually not long lines and if there is one, it moves fast.

 - Schedule: In the summer, from June 1 to August 31, it opens from 10:00 a.m. to 7:00 p.m. (from 11:00 a.m. to 6:00 p.m., the rest of the year).